beginnerprivacy/beginnerprivacy.com/content/about/write-content.md

 **Check out what to write:**

-Head over to our [Article Status Board](https://github.com/orgs/beginnerprivacy/projects/1) on GitHub to see what articles haven't been done.
+Head over to our [Article Status Board](https://github.com/orgs/beginnerprivacy/projects/1) on GitHub to see what articles haven't been written yet.

 ### Create Your Article
 1. Navigate to the [content/articles/](https://github.com/beginnerprivacy/beginnerprivacy.github.io/tree/main/content/articles) folder.